Egg Burritos Recipe

 - 1-1/2 cups shredded cheddar cheese

-- 3. Spoon about 1/4 cup egg mixture onto center of each tortilla; sprinkle with cheese, green onions and bacon.
-Fold bottom and sides of tortilla over filling and roll up.
+- 3. Spoon about 1/4 cup egg mixture onto center of each tortilla; sprinkle with cheese, bacon and green onions.
+Roll into burritos.

 1 burrito: 376 calories, 20g fat (8g saturated fat), 251mg cholesterol, 726mg sodium, 29g carbohydrate (0 sugars, 2g fiber), 19g protein.